-The local organisers must have a set of reserve radios in case there are any issues with the IJF ones.
+The local organisers LOC must have a set of reserve radios in case there are any issues with the IJF ones.

 For certain events e.g. Olympic Games the tatami may be placed on a solid platform.
 The platform must be made of wood or a similar material.
 It must be one metre wider and longer than the tatami dimensions.
 The height will depend on the sightlines in the sport hall.
 When using a platform, the exterior safety area must be 4 m.
+If the tatamineeds to have microphones installed between them then this should be done by contractors.